Links on SoundGuys may earn us a commission. Learn more.

 How good is the microphone on the Jabra Elite 4 Active?

 Microphone quality on the Jabra Elite 4 Active is adequate for taking calls, though you shouldn’t expect studio mic quality from these affordable earbuds (or any affordable earbuds, for that matter).
 As you can hear in the second microphone demo below, the earbuds struggle to attenuate background noise in a simulated office environment.
 People may fail to hear you on the other end of the line when you find yourself in noisy environments.
-Still, vocal reproduction is fine, and the microphones aren’t far from what you should expect in this price range.
+Still, vocal reproduction is fine.
+For the frequent caller, the sidetone function will be especially useful to offset the oddness of hearing your muffled voice with isolating buds in.

 How does the mic sound to you?